Market Overview

 Lexington Park is more affordable with a median home price of $320K, compared to $650K in Gainesville.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Gainesville prices range from $350K–$1.2M.
 Lexington Park prices range from $150K–$600K.

-Both cities are popular with families.
 Gainesville is a booming community in western Prince William County along the I-66 corridor.
-Lexington Park is a community in St. The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+Lexington Park is a community in St. The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.